P-B1101/FormsView/README.md

 Typeface bold = Typeface.createFromAsset(getAssets(), "bold.ttf");
 Typeface normal = Typeface.createFromAsset(getAssets(), "normal.ttf");
 ```
-and then pass them to the Builder in Application oncreate method
+and then pass them to the Builder in Application onCreate method
 ```
 new FormsViewUtils.Builder(this)
                 .setBold(bold)